Customization (anthropology): Customization and globalization

 In the face of globalization, cultural practices are increasingly becoming more accessible and more people are being exposed to them.
 In this multicultural space, customization is helpful in maintaining one's culture from afar.
-In his piece the “German Dual System”, Theodor Lewis argues that during this process a ‘decommodification’ occurs, where a commodity changes from being the “norm” to holding a personal value, often cultural.
+In his piece the "German Dual System", Theodor Lewis argues that during this process a ‘decommodification’ occurs, where a commodity changes from being the "norm" to holding a personal value, often cultural.

 Lewis provides an example of customization.
 He examines the adaptation of human resource development models within the educational sector of less developed countries, documenting the various ways in which these countries adapt these models, whether they be imposed or taken on voluntarily.
-The goal behind their implementation is to stimulate “new growth and competitiveness in newly industrialized countries” (469 Lewis).
+The goal behind their implementation is to stimulate "new growth and competitiveness in newly industrialized countries".
 Within his paper, he notes that the following methods of cultural exchange are used: